SingleR-inc/singlepp/README.md

 ## Intersecting feature sets

 Often the reference dataset will not have the same genes as the test dataset.
-To handle this case, users should use `train_single_intersect()` with identifiers for the rows of the reference and test matrices.
+To handle this case, users should call `train_single_intersect()` with the row identifiers of the reference and test matrices.

 ```cpp
 test_names; // vector of feature IDs for the test data